SimeonPantileev/FolderExplorer/FolderExplorer/uploads/README.md

-# That folder is dedicated for uploading and storing the files.
+# That folder is dedicated for storing the uploaded files.